Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Application Study

-We analyze two sand packs: F42 (unground silica, US Silica Company) and LV60 (Levenseat sand, WBB Minerals, UK).
-These sand pack datasets are obtained by nuclear magnetic resonance scans and micro-computer tomography imaging by \cite{Talabi2009}.
+As an example of the use of persistent homology for the analysis of real imaging data, we analyze two sand packs: F42 (unground silica, US Silica Company) and LV60 (Levenseat sand, WBB Minerals, UK).
+These sand pack datasets are obtained by nuclear magnetic resonance scans and Micro-CT imaging by \cite{Talabi2009}.
 Each sand pack dataset includes two-samples: F42B and F42C and LV60A and LV60C.
 All sand pack images have $300^3$ voxels with resolution 10.002 $\mu m$.
-Table~\ref{tab:rock} summarizes the sand pack data and Figure~\ref{fig:rock} shows their two-dimensional slice images.
+Table~S2 in the supplementary material summarizes the sand pack data and Figure~\ref{fig:rock} shows their 2D slice images.

-Both rock types have similar porosity (a volume of pores divided by a total volume), but different grain surface area.
+Both rock types have similar porosity (volume of pores divided by total volume), but different grain surface area.
 In Figure~\ref{fig:rock}, we see that the unground silica sand pack has larger-sized and circular-shaped grains compared to the Levenseat sand pack.
-However, it is difficult to compare structural or connectivity differences from the properties or the three-dimensional images.
+However, it is difficult to compare structural and connectivity differences from the summarized properties and the 3D images themselves.

 We compute persistent homology to extract structural and connectivity information of sand pack data.
 First, we take 27 subregion images of size $100^3$ from each sand pack sample.
-The persistence diagrams are converted into persistence images using the soft arctangent weight.
+The persistence diagrams are converted into persistence images using the arctangent weight.

 We conduct hypothesis tests on three sets of data: between unground silica (F42B and F42C), between Levenseat sand (LV60A and LV60C), and between unground silica and Levenseat sand (F42B and LV60A).
-We compare two test procedures, the permutation and two-stage hypothesis tests.

-The suggested two-stage hypothesis tests show larger structural and connectivity differences between different types of sand packs compared to the tests between the same type of rocks.
-Figure~\ref{fig:rock.result} shows two-stage hypothesis test results using the overall mean as a filter statistic, pooled variance $t$-tests.
-We see that there are elements that have small q-values for most of the dimensions and rock types.
-However, different types of rocks have larger areas of small q-values than the same type of rocks.
-This implies that various types of topological features account for differences between the two types of rocks.
-We report the other test results using the overall standard deviation in Figure~\ref{Sfig:rock.results} in Supplementary Material.
+For PD, we use $N_P=500$ permutations for dimension zero and two, and $N_P=100$ for dimension one due to the computation time of pairwise distances.
+Also, we use 1-Wasserstein distance as a pairwise distance.
+For two-stage test, persistence images are converted using the Gaussian smoothing function with $h=1.5$, the arctangent weight, and filtering threshold $C=50$\%.
+For PL, we use $N_P=1,000$.
+For Kernel, the arctangent weight, the Gaussian kernel of $h=1.5$, and 1,000 bootstrap samples are used.